 Vitae

-I am a behavioural economist originally from sunny Murcia, 'Europe's orchard' in the southeast of Spain, and currently based in Madrid.
+I am a behavioural economist originally from sunny Murcia, 'Europe's orchard' in the southeast of Spain, and currently based in Turin, Italy.

-I work as a doctoral researcher at the Institute of Public Goods and Policies of the Spanish National Research Council (IPP-CSIC), granted an FPU fellowship by the Spanish Ministry of Universities.
-I am a Predoctoral Fellow at the Discrimination & Inequality Lab (D-Lab) of the research group on Behavioural Social Sciences (BeSS) at IPP-CSIC and a PhD Candidate in Economics at the Spanish National Distance Education University (DEcIDE Program).
-There, I teach undergraduate-level Econometrics as well.
+During my PhD studies, I worked at the Institute of Public Goods and Policies of the Spanish National Research Council (IPP-CSIC), supported by an FPU fellowship from the Spanish Ministry of Universities.
+I received my PhD in Economics at the Spanish National Distance Education University (DEcIDE Program) in 2024.

 Ever since then, I have devoted myself to studying human behaviour from a social and multidisciplinary perspective.
 I have developed research on affective polarisation and preferences for redistribution based on survey data.
-I am currently working on an experimental project on social norms and how they shape group behaviours around a range of social identities.
+I am currently working on an experimental project validating a measure of social norms and deploying it in a large-scale survey in India to measure gender-related norms.
+I am also studying how social norms shape group behaviours around a range of social identities.
 The first results of this project are already available (see research section).

 I am also deeply interested in experimental and quantitative methods broadly.
 I place a focus on causal inference research, particularly for policy analysis.
 Before my current position, I worked as a junior consultant in public policy evaluation.